Propranolol (Oral route)

 Uses of This Medicine:

 Propranolol is used alone or together with other medicines to treat high blood pressure (hypertension).
 High blood pressure adds to the workload of the heart and arteries.
 If it continues for a long time, the heart and arteries may not function properly.
 This can damage the blood vessels of the brain, heart, and kidneys, resulting in a stroke, heart failure, or kidney failure.
-High blood pressure may also increase the risk of heart attacks.
-These problems may be less likely to occur if blood pressure is controlled.
+Lowering blood pressure may reduce the risk of stroke and heart attacks.

 Propranolol is also used to treat severe chest pain (angina), migraine headaches, or hypertrophic subaortic stenosis (thickened heart muscle).